jackamsterdam/npm-create-global-TS-Node_starter/README.md

 Open an EMPTY folder and...

-Type this command in the terminal:
+Type this command in the terminal after you globally install the package:

-and then: npm i
+**create-ts-node-starter-by-captain-jack**

+and then type: **npm i**

 And that is it!
 Your are ready to go :)

 Explanation: